mark-casey/foilhat/README.md

 in /tmp.
 When the job is done Foilhat simply discards these files unless any combination of the following things has occurred:

- -The job printed to its stderr
+- The job printed to its stderr
- -The job's exit status was non-zero
+- The job's exit status was non-zero
- -The job was coded to "request" Foilhat's report be written or appended to a log file.
+- The job was coded to "request" Foilhat's report be written or appended to a log file.

 If either of the first or second events occur Foilhat will print a report (to its stdout) on all of the job's outputs (which will then end up in email).
 If the third event occurs